-Leadership in the New Parish is a missional certificate program designed to embolden pastors, lay leaders, churchgoers, theologians, entrepreneurs, community developers, and place-makers with a heart for reimagining church and transforming neighborhoods.
+Leadership in the New Parish is designed to embolden pastors, lay leaders, churchgoers, theologians, entrepreneurs, community developers, and place-makers with a heart for reimagining church and transforming neighborhoods.

 The Leadership in the New Parish is a hybrid program designed for an intimate cohort of practitioners converging over four intensive Wednesday-Saturday sessions in Seattle, WA.

-The Leadership in the New Parish admissions process is intentionally designed to offer you a taste of the experiential and relational nature of this program, while providing us with an opportunity to get to know more of you and your neighborhood context.
+The Leadership in the New Parish admissions process is intentionally designed to offer a taste of the experiential and relational nature of this program, while providing us with an opportunity to get to know more of you and your neighborhood context.
 To facilitate the uniquely experiential and formative ethos of this program, the Leadership in the New Parish certificate is designed for an intimate cohort of practitioners, thus seats are limited.
-The Seattle School has rolling admission and receives applications throughout the year for a cohort beginning each fall as seats are available.